 The council has a duty to investigate all complaints regarding this issue.

 If we feel the level of light present does constitute a nuisance we are able to deal with it under the Environmental Protection Act 1990 and the Clean Neighborhoods and Environment Act 2005.

 Contact the Environmental Health team to discuss concerns about light pollution.

 The information collected is used to produce the Department of Environment, Food and Rural Affairs' daily air quality bulletins.
-(Scroll down about half way through the page to find the North East report).
+(You can find the North East report further down this page).

 As well as reporting air quality we also work in partnership with the Environment Agency to assess the impact of industrial emissions on the local air quality.

 If you have any queries or concerns regarding air quality please contact 01642 526575.

 Accompanying Health Messages For At-Risk Groups &

 |At Risk Individuals *||General Population|

 |Moderate||4 - 6||Adults and children with lung problems, and adults with heart problems, who experience symptoms, should consider reducing strenuous physical activity, particularly outdoors.||